The ultimate travel guide to Townsville

 Dive the SS Yongala:

-One of the top 5 dive wreaks in the world, the SS Yongala is a certified diver’s dream!
-A few companies go to the SS Yongala, so look around to see what suits you best, as each company offers a slightly different experience.
-You need to hold some prerequisites before completing the dive, including a certain number of dives, so make sure you clearly read each term and condition to know that you are eligible for this dive, as it can be tricky.
+One of the top wreck dives in the world, the SS Yongala is a certified diver’s dream!
+A few companies go to the SS Yongala, so look around to see what suits you best, as each company offers a slightly different experience (e.g., Adrenalin Snorkel & Dive, Yongala Dive).
+You need to hold prerequisites before completing the dive, typically including Open Water certification with a minimum of 6 logged dives (some require Advanced Open Water or recent deep dive experience), so make sure you clearly read each operator’s terms and conditions to know that you are eligible for this dive, as it can be tricky.

 Day trips around Townsville: